Homicide (Australian TV series): Synopsis

-The series dealt with the fictional homicide squad of the Victorian Police force and the various crimes and cases the detectives are called upon to investigate.
+The series dealt with the fictional homicide squad of the Victoria police force and the various crimes and cases the detectives are called upon to investigate.
 Many episodes were based directly on real cases, although the characters (including the detectives) were fictional.
 The program aired from 20 October 1964 to January 1977, a total of 12 years and 6 months), making Homicide the longest-running Australian weekly primetime drama in history, with 510 episodes produced (the last episode is numbered 509, due to the pilot episode being numbered with an 'A' suffix, making a total of 510), for many years it also held the record for most episodes produced in an Australian weekly primetime drama.

 When Blue Heelers ended in 2006, the show equalled this record.
 However, Homicide ran on-air for longer than Blue Heelers, and had a greater cumulative running time due to the production of five feature-length episodes.